 But overall, a lot of the volatility in the market has been driven by speculation.
 The market isn't abstract: it is driven by the behaviour of those buying and selling within it.
 If players in the market begin to be concerned about their position, they take action that affects the rest of the market.
 The fluctuation in costs that we have seen this Summer in the market is the result of this.

 Looking ahead, we may see further volatility in the market.
 There are fears that gas supplies from Russia to Europe could be lower this coming Winter.
-Russia and Ukraine haven’t renewed a gas transit contract which is coming to an end from 1st Jan 2020.
+Russia and the Ukraine haven’t renewed a gas transit contract which is coming to an end from 1st Jan 2020.
 More than a third of Europe’s gas comes from Russia, and most of that travels through Ukraine’s pipelines.
-So while gas is currently well-stocked across Europe, transit via Ukraine remains an important supply of gas for Europe in the winter.
+So while gas is currently well-stocked across Europe, transit via the Ukraine remains an important supply of gas for Europe in the winter.
 It’s important the two countries secure a new contract to avoid rising wholesale gas costs.
 We’ll write again on this in our next wholesale update.

 Wholesale electricity costs are now around 4% lower than they were in February.
 This is driven by the change in gas prices.
 The UK is still heavily dependent on gas-fired power plants for electricity generation.
 So, lower wholesale gas costs mean lower wholesale electricity costs too.